Alfresco/docs-alfresco/process-automation/latest/using/index.md

 title: Using Process Automation
 ---

 The default user interface for managing content, processes and tasks is the [Alfresco Digital Workspace]({% link digital-workspace/latest/index.md %}).
-An instance of Digital Workspace is deployed with every application and used to manage the processes associated with that application.
+An instance of the Digital Workspace is deployed with every application and used to manage the processes associated with that application.

 Users need to have been given [user access]({% link process-automation/latest/admin/release.md %}#deploy-steps/user) to an application in order to access and manage content and processes in the Digital Workspace.